randyprime/lua-test/README.md

 ## Why Sokol?
 It feels like a nice sweet spot high and low level.

 It's not as high level as something like Raylib, so there's more flexibility with what you can do.

-But to use it, you need to learn graphics programming.
-And that kinda sucks for beginners.
+But usually to use Sokol you need to learn graphics programming, and usually there's a lot of boilerplate involved.
 That's why I've built this blueprint.
-It's kinda like an all-in-one production ready suite, where you can opt-in to the finer details without changing your end gameplay programming workflow.

-But it's not as low level as something like just manually writing win32 code & raw directx11 to get a triangle drawing on the screen.